-The best travel hotspots 2018
+The best vacation hotspots

 The Mediterranean archipelago not just delights with prehistoric temples and mystical tunnels.
 Malta’s capital Valetta also has been chosen as the European Capital of Culture for 2018.
-This means you can expect international film festivals, a contemporary art biennial and a laid-back lifestyle with more than 300 days of sunshine a year.
+This means you can expect international film festivals, a contemporary art biennial.
+And a laid-back lifestyle with more than 300 days of sunshine a year.

 It is an idyll off the coast of Africa: in Mauritius, you live a perfect life.
 From luxurious beach resorts to fun reef dives, kitesurfing, kayaking, and lagoon cruises.
 In 2018 the island celebrates 50 years of independence which is a great reason to celebrate with the locals.
-Plus there are new connections now to Mauritius include Air Mauritius and flights from Amsterdam.
+Plus, there are new connections now to Mauritius include Air Mauritius and flights from Amsterdam.

 Once a busy metropole that is resting on its historic past, Seville transformed in the last ten years into a city of bicycles and trams and now is anxious to bring its artistic past alive again.
 So the capital of Andalucía will both host the 31st European Film Awards in 2018 and celebrate the 400th anniversary of homegrown Baroque painter Bartolomé Esteban Murillo.
 Also, parts of Game of Thrones were filmed in Seville.

 There is so much happening in Canberra in 2018.
 Australian’s capital will not just host a test cricket match at Manuka Oval for the first time, it will also host the 100th anniversary of the WWI Armistice.
 Not least to mention that the city offers new boutiques, gastronomic highlights and national treasures around every corner.